Last Updated on

 If you have not gone on the Las Tintoreras tour (or even if you have and you want another chance at spotting wildlife), you can go snorkelling at Concha de Perla.
 This bay is located next to the port of Puerto Villami and can be reached via a short path that takes you through mangroves.
 You will need to bring your own snorkelling gear, since there are no rentals around here, but you can pick it up at one of the many shops in town for a couple of dollars.

 I hope you found this guide useful and have gotten some ideas on what to do on Isabela Island.
 I’ve tried including a mixture of budget activities and more expensive tours, but as you can see, you don’t need to be rich to enjoy the Galapagos Islands.
-While here, I also highly recommend that you visit San Cristobal (click here to find out what to do there).
+If you’re not convinced yet, check out my budget guide to visiting the Galapagos Islands.
+While here, I also highly recommend that you visit San Cristobal (click here to find out what to do there) and Santa Cruz.

 If you have been to Isabela or are planning on going, please leave a comment.
 I appreciate any feedback.
 What did you do and what did you enjoy?
 Did the Sierra Negra volcano change after the recent eruption in June?